Sidd1813Joshi/devops-exam/Readme.md

 Branching: Creating and using the 'feature' branch isolates my changes.
 This is a common practice to make sure that the development work does not break the mainline.

+1. First I created a directory called exam in my home directory.
+2. Inside that, I made a Readme.md file and wrote the definitions asked and all the steps as to how i completed my exam.
+3. Next I made a section connecting this to my assignment
+4. Next I made a script file and added commands to: present working directory print the current user' name peint the amount of memory resources available in the system print the amount of disk space in the system list all the files in the current directory print the contents of the script.sh file itself

+5. I made the script executable and ran it, saving the output into script.log
+6. Now I made a GitHub repo called 'devops-exam' and initialized it inside my exam folder.
+7. Now I created a new branch called feature, commited all 3 files.
+8.The main branch was left cleam